 The only thing I did find is that I did have to add salt to them all – don’t all yell at once, my blood pressure is not only completely healthy, it’s on the low side, and unless that changes I’m still eating salt!
 I also had to bump up the chilli a bit on some of the ‘spicy’ sounding dishes to match what my head thought it would be getting or to counteract the sweetness of meals where they’ve used some fruit.
 Generally, though I think they’re really, really good – whether you’re a man or not!
 My only criticism is that because they were so filling I didn’t add any extra salad or vegetables to go with them which meant my veggie intake decreased on the days I ate them.

-The range is available now in all major UK supermarkets and the meals cost £3.00 each.
+The Men’s Health meals are available now in all major UK supermarkets and the meals cost £3.00 each.
 Let me know what you think if you try one.

 NB: As yet I do not seem to have magically developed a six pack or arm tone akin to Hugh Jackman.
 This is a tad disappointing.